dovewings: I'm writing an article on "how does computer animation work"

 Until you manage to calculate the hair.

-If you are good at math, feel comfortable with Calculus and Boolean algebra, then by all means - dive into the programming and learn how it works.
+Look, if you are good at math, feel comfortable with Calculus and Boolean algebra, then by all means - dive into the programming and learn how to animate with numbers.
+You'll find a job in no time, I promise.

 But you don't have to fully understand just how exactly computer animation works if you only want to animate.

-Mostly when I think on how computer animation works, I'm just glad that it does.
+Mostly when I think on how computer animation works, I'm just glad that it does!
+LOL

 So long as it works and not breaks, I'm cool.